 PIIRS Funding for Faculty Research

-The PIIRS Conference Fund supports Princeton faculty research in international studies by providing funding for workshops, exploratory seminars, and conferences organized by Princeton faculty.
-The program seeks to promote innovation in research in international studies through support of conferences or workshops aimed at producing a publication or paving the way for further collaborative work.
+The PIIRS Conference Fund supports Princeton faculty research in international studies by providing funding for workshops and conferences that are organized by Princeton faculty and held on the Princeton campus.
+PIIRS especially welcomes proposals that cut across disciplinary or regional boundaries and that aim at producing a publication or paving the way for further collaborative work.

-- a one-paragraph summary of the core idea of the proposed meeting;
+- a one-paragraph summary of the core idea of the proposed meeting